mejia-dev/capstone-time-tracker/Timetracker.md

 		* Continue working on form processing.
 		* Turn details page on [my project](https://github.com/mejia-dev/first-django) into form.
 		* Learning about try/except/else statements in Django.
+		* Learning about generic views in order to DRY up code.
+		* Refactor urlConfig and viewsConfig to use generic views

 * 2024-03-19
 	* 7:45am PST - 9am PST